Closed

 Who can apply?

-Eligible applicants to this scheme are as follows:
+Eligible applicants to the Minority Ethnic Artists Mentoring and Residency Scheme are as follows:

-• Individual artists of all artistic disciplines and all types of working practice from minority ethnic and migrant backgrounds, including people in need of international protection.
+• Artists of all disciplines and in all types of working practice (including DJs) from minority ethnic and migrant backgrounds, including people in need of international protection.

 • Have made a contribution to artistic activities in Northern Ireland for a minimum period of 1 year within the last 5 years.

-• At least 18yrs old and not in secondary education.
+• Be at least 18yrs old and not in secondary education.

 What you can apply for